josquinlarsen/CS361_A8/readme.md

 ```
 Python3 msa_client.py
 ```
+<b>To request a URL </b>

-In the msa_client.py terminal enter the name of the artist to search for, enter 'QUIT' to stop the microservice.
+In the msa_client.py terminal, follow the prompts and enter the name of the artist to search for, enter 'QUIT' to stop the microservice.

+<b>To receive a URL </b>
-Copy the resultant URL from the command line to search.
+If the search is successful, a URL will appear; copy the resultant URL from the command line to search.
+Otherwise an error message will appear.